contactandyc/scaffold-repo/README.md

 ## 🏗 Under the Hood: The Template Registry

 All of `scaffold-repo`'s power comes from the **Template Registry**.
 The engine itself contains zero hardcoded opinions.
-By default, the engine connects to a central Base Registry, but developers can initialize a **Local Overlay** to inject custom templates or linters without forking the base repository.
+By default, the engine connects to a central Base Registry that you dictate in your workspace configuration.

 ```text
 templates/